 We follow her into the kitchen, where the tang of spice lingers – pepper, chilli, cumin, cloves, turmeric, fenugreek and cinnamon.
 Chintha cooks and shares tips with Alesbrook while her son squeezes fresh coconut milk from just-grated coconut flesh.
 Clearly, this is no place for curry in a hurry.

-A good hour later, we are feasting on a spread that includes sweet and sour devilled squid, earthy pumpkin curry, and tuna curry that hints of the sea.
+A good hour later, we are feasting on a spread of Sri Lankan food that includes sweet and sour devilled squid, earthy pumpkin curry, and tuna curry that hints of the sea.

 Alesbrook reminisces: ‘Being in the kitchen with Chintha reminds me of home, of my grandmother and mum.
 The meal she prepared for us was made from scratch with such love and care, and was so tasty, it touches you in a way that fancier restaurants don’t.’

 Growing up just outside Colombo, Alesbrook credits her grandmother with inspiring her to cook: ‘I loved to watch her cook, but I was so small that I was only allowed to stand on a stool and stir the curries.’
 Her grandmother passed away when Alesbrook was 10, and she assumed cooking duties while both parents worked.
 ‘Before going to work, mum would leave me instructions on what to prepare for dinner,’ recalls Alesbrook.